sudheerj/reactjs-interview-questions/README.md

        }
        ```

     2. **Class Components:** You can also use ES6 class to define a component.
-The above function component can be written as:
+The above function component can be written as a class component:

        ```jsx harmony
        class Greeting extends React.Component {